Can a Marriage Survive Infidelity? Statistics, Recovery, and a Real Story

 The Real Question

-When people ask what percentage of marriages survive infidelity, they are usually hoping for reassurance.
+When people ask if a marriage can survive infidelity, they are often looking for reassurance.

-But statistics cannot determine the outcome of a specific relationship.
+But statistics don’t determine the outcome of a specific relationship.

 What matters most is whether both partners are willing to face what happened and do the work required to move forward.